DeadZen/glTF-Tutorials/gltfTutorial/gltfTutorial_007_Animations.md

         return previousPoint + interpolationValue * (nextPoint - previousPoint)
 ```

-In the case of rotations expressed as quaternions, you need to perform a spherical linear intepolation (`slerp`) between the previous and next values:
+In the case of rotations expressed as quaternions, you need to perform a spherical linear interpolation (`slerp`) between the previous and next values:

 ```
     Quat slerp(previousQuat, nextQuat, interpolationValue)